🛰️ Science Recon Console

 PhysicsWorld

-The post A breakthrough in modelling open quantum matter appeared first on Physics World.
+The post Gauge theory could give quantum error correction a boost appeared first on Physics World.

 PhysicsWorld

-The post How reversibility becomes irreversible appeared first on Physics World.
+The post How pictures can help school students learn quantum physics appeared first on Physics World.

 Tech & Cyber Systems